 A regular, scheduled route means, generally, service that provides regular set stops on a route, a regular schedule of service and per passenger fares varying by stops and/or zones.
 Regular, scheduled route service is usually operated in motorbus type vehicles or specially designed or modified vans or multi-door vehicles.

-TRANSPORTATION SERVICE PROVIDERS: All operators of motor vehicles (except taxicabs and commercial motor vehicles, as described above) in livery service, offering charter-type service between all points on an unscheduled, irregular route basis, which are required to be licensed or authorized under Chapter 244b (§ § 13b-101 et seq.) of the Connecticut General Statutes or by the Interstate Commerce Commission, or both, will be treated as transportation service providers, including:
+TRANSPORTATION SERVICE PROVIDERS: All operators of motor vehicles (except taxicabs and commercial motor vehicles, as described above) in livery service, offering charter-type service between all points in Connecticut on an unscheduled, irregular route basis, which are required to be licensed or authorized under Chapter 244b (§§13b-101 et seq.) of the Connecticut General Statutes will be treated as transportation service providers.
+However, on and after January 1, 1996, operators that hold authority from the Interstate Commerce Commission (or its successor) and are not required to be licensed or authorized under Chapter 244b to perform transportation services, will no longer be treated as transportation service providers.

 REGISTRATION: Anyone described in this Special Notice as a transportation service provider must register with the Department of Revenue Services for purposes of the Sales and Use Taxes Act by completing a Form REG-1, Application for Tax Registration Number.